alinecrsouza/learn-git/README.md

 ### Ignore file or folder (no versioning)
 $ touch .gitignore
-> Create .gitignore file and insert in it the files or directories that should be ignored
+> Create .gitignore file and insert in it the files or directories that should be ignored.

 ### Versions
 #### Going back versions
 $ git checkout 066a5b2cb04c61281
->Where "066a5b2cb04c61281" is the commit hash that can be obtained from the git log
+> Where "066a5b2cb04c61281" is the commit hash that can be obtained from the git log.

-Remove comits e os arquivos ficam prontos para serem comitados
+#### Remove commits and the files are ready for be committed again
 $ git reset HEAD~1 --soft

 Remove commits e arranca os arquivos associados